 An adoption facilitator is someone other than a licensed child-placing agency who charges or accepts money, including “donations,” legal fees, medical fees, advertising fees, etc. in return for finding you an opportunity to adopt.

 In Tennessee, placing a child for money is only permissible for a licensed child-placing agency and no one else.
-For everyone else, it is baby selling, a Class C felony.

 Only Work with a Licensed Child-Placing Agency

 Dawn sometimes gets calls from Tennessee prospective adoptive parents who are deep in discussion with a facilitator who claims that it is perfectly fine for a Tennessee family to send them $5000-$7000 so there will be a baby in their crib in 60 to 90 days.
 They just can’t believe that Tennessee law blocks them from this “great opportunity.”
 The facilitator says, “We work all the time with Tennessee families” or “It is actually just advertising, or profile posting.”
 If part of the service offered for the fee or “donation” you are paying is connecting you with a particular opportunity to adopt, Tennesseans cannot participate, regardless of the rationalization or cute way around the law offered by this person, who wants your money.